-You now have a signed contract which legally obliges the Buyer to complete the transaction unless there are conditions in the contract that have to be fulfilled. - e.g. the buyer might have made the contract subject to getting planning permission or to getting a loan..
+You now have a signed contract.

+This means that the Buyer is legally obliged to complete the transaction unless there are conditions in the contract that have to be fulfilled. - e.g. the buyer might have made the contract subject to getting planning permission or to getting a loan.

 It there are such conditions then there will be no binding contract until those conditions are fulfilled.

 However, the Buyer cannot use another reason to refuse to complete the purchase and must take all reasonable steps to fulfil such conditions.

-We usually deal with all potential queries by sending, what are called, Replies to Requisitions on Title when we send out the contract.
-Sometimes, however, we cannot do this because we don't have all the required information or documents.
+We deal with all potential queries by sending, what are called, Replies to Requisitions on Title when we send out the contract.

+If we do not have all the answers we cannot issue to contract.